 1) Best Stroller.
 I lived in the city for the first two kids so this stroller works well in the city.
 My husband insisted that the stroller recline because he hated when his darling’s head rolled forward when asleep.
 He also insisted on a 5-point harness strapping system.
-I needed on a stroller that could collapse with just one hand, a necessity when you are holding your child and still have to collapse the stroller.
-An added bonus is the strap that allows you to carry collapsed stroller on your back and still carry baby.
+I needed a stroller that could collapse with just one hand, a necessity when you are holding your child and still have to collapse the stroller.
+An added bonus is the strap that allows you to carry the collapsed stroller on your back and still carry a baby.
 I hit situations on the subway where connecting subway stops requires traversing several flights of stairs because there was no elevator.
 I also like a light stroller.
 This one is about 6 pounds.

 When we visited NYC, we noticed all the moms used this stroller.
 So, a caveat, this is a great stroller for city living.
 Works fine for suburban life too.
 There are other great strollers that are less expensive, but this worked for us.

 Maclaren Volo Stroller, $130. (click on picture to purchase at Amazon.com).

 Best Double Stoller.
 I had a MacClaren double stroller but didn’t love it because it was very wide, very heavy, and hard to open and close.
 If I had to do over, I would splurge on the Phil and Ted’s Sports Stroller.
 It’s all-terrain, streamlined, and just so cool.
 Moms at her baby music class raved about it.
 This might be an item I’d suggest putting on a baby shower list so that everyone chips in for one big present, and at $539, it’s expensive!